-Auguring well for the future of research at UB are the prospects for scholarly investigation in a country that presents unique opportunities in areas such as history, archaeology, social institutions, psychology and economics.
-Our islands are members of the great family of the Americas and the Caribbean by reason of shared geography, history, migration and geopolitical ties; yet we are uniquely different in many important ways.
-Our country was the gateway to the encounter of several civilizations; we comprise an archipelago with fascinating geological features and marine and terrestrial flora and fauna, many rare and even unique.
+Auguring well for the future of research at UB are the prospects for scholarly investigation in a country that presents unique opportunities in areas such as history, archaeology, marine science, geology, sociology, psychology and economics.
+Our islands are members of the great family of the Americas and the Caribbean by virtue of shared geography, history, migration and geopolitical ties; yet we are uniquely different in many important ways.
+Our country was the gateway to the encounter of several civilizations; we comprise an archipelago with fascinating geological features and marine and terrestrial flora and fauna.
 Our linguistic gradations present opportunities for much investigation.
 Of especial importance is the fact that we operate tourism, hospitality and financial services industries that are significant on a global scale.
-These are just some of the exiting opportunities for scholarly investigation.
+These are just some of the exciting opportunities for scholarly investigation.

-Other ideal research opportunities exist at the Gerace Research Centre (GRC), formerly the Bahamian Field Station, located on the shore of Graham’s Harbour on the north coast of the Bahamian island of San Salvador.
-In operation since 1971, the Centre has a long and rich history as a field-based classroom for a variety of sciences with facilities which enable students, professors and researchers from around the world to study in a tropical environment.
+Other ideal research opportunities exist at the Gerace Research Institute (GRI) formerly the Gerace Research Centre and Bahamian Field Station, located on the shore of Graham’s Harbour, San Salvador, Bahamas.
+In operation since 1971, GRI has a long and rich history as a field-based classroom for a variety of sciences with facilities which enable students, professors and researchers from around the world to study in a tropical environment.

-Finally, our cadre of well-trained faculty are ready to engage in research and scholarly activities which add to the body of knowledge and which help our nation meet the challenges of the 21st century.
+Our cadre of well-trained faculty and professional staff are ready to engage in research and scholarly activities which add to the body of knowledge and help our nation meet the challenges of the 21stcentury and beyond.